 Six years after her death, Graham Lord’s ‘Niv’ biography became a best seller, and completely changed the public perception of Hjördis.
 It presented her as an ungrateful, cold-hearted, adulterous drunk.
 David Niven, despite a few grumpy moments, emerged as someone who endured unhappiness in his life (partly caused by Hjördis, the reader is regularly reminded), while remaining an entertaining charmer with a justifiable roving eye.
 Autobiographies by David’s friends Roger Moore and Robert Wagner reinforced the negative view of Hjördis, and lead to some unpleasant descriptions of her in tabloid newspaper features over the following decade.

-Of course, there are two sides to every story.
+Of course, there are at least two sides to every story.
 When interviewed by Graham Lord for ‘Niv’, Lauren Bacall’s last words on Hjördis were: “About a year before she died she wanted me to stay at Cap Ferrat, but she was horrible to me those two days, so rude.”

 And on the other hand… Fiona Owen recalls: “I remember Hjördis finding Lauren Bacall a difficult guest at Lo Scoglietto – very demanding on her staff!”